 Getting a car title loan is easier compared to other traditional loans.
-One, anyone can get a car title loan as long as you own a car with the right paperwork.
+One, anyone can get a car title loan as long as you own a car that is insured.
 Second, having a bad credit score does not mean you cannot qualify for collateral loans in Toronto.
-Your car title serves as a security since the lender retains your title until you repay your loan.
-Third, the processing time for a car title loan is shorter and no much paperwork is needed.
-All you need to have is a legit lien-free car title and a national ID.
-You need to approach a well-known trusted lender to get the best interest rate for your loan.
+Your car title serves as a security until you repay your loan.
+Third, the processing time for a car title loan is shorter and not much paperwork is needed.
+All you need to have is a lien-free car title that is insured.

-Some people get stuck with car title loans that they are unable to pay, some due to unavoidable circumstances and others due to negligence on their part.
-It is always wise to sit down with your lender before signing off on a loan and get to understand all their terms on the loan.
+It is always wise to sit down with your lender before signing off on a loan and get to understand all their terms of the loan.
 You should ask all the hard questions like what happens if you are unable to repay a loan and if there are other ways to settle your debt.
+Many lenders will work with you to come up with a reasonable payment plan.

-Most lenders will not willingly divulge this information so it is important to do research on your part and find out more on car title loans before you apply for one.
-This article will help you understand what happens in the event you are not able to pay back your car title loan.
-It will shed more light on what happens when you file for bankruptcy if you have a car title loan.
+This article will help you understand what happens in the event you are not able to pay back your car title loan due to bankruptcy.
+It will also shed more light on what happens when you file for bankruptcy if you have a car title loan.

-To answer the question whether you can wipe out a car title loan after you file a bankruptcy, a short answer would be yes.
-Filing for bankruptcy will clear you from making further payments but the lender still gets to repossess your car.
-When you sign on loan application forms, you give a lender the right to keep your car title and in the event you are unable to pay off your debt they have a legal right to repossess your car and sell it to recover their money.
+To answer the question of whether you can wipe out a car title loan after you file a bankruptcy, a short answer would be yes.
+Filing for bankruptcy will clear you from making further payments but the lender still has security over your car.
+When you sign on loan application forms, you give a lender the right to place a lien on your vehicle, and in the event you are unable to pay off your debt, then they have a legal right to repossess your car and sell it to recover their money.

-This is called a lien.
 Filing a bankruptcy does not help you avoid a bad credit on your financial report either.
-As you can see, filing for bankruptcy does more damage than good so it’s best to avoid going down that road unless it is necessary.
 There are other ways you can approach to help settle your debt and some of them include: